-In FY 2022, the Bureau's DAPS Section Chief led working group efforts to partner with Bureau Administrative Operations, Facilities, and Technology & Innovation (T&I) offices to ensure that accessibility to Bureau facilities and technology are considered in Bureau services and the procurement of supplies and services.
-Contact information for accessibility inquiries remain on the Bureau's external website.
-With the increase in virtual meetings due to mandatory and maximum telework requirements, the Bureau increased its closed captioning budget within T&I to ensure that Bureau-wide meetings and events have appropriate funding.
-As we work to elevate the "A" in accessibility; all Bureau documents and systems must go through a clearance process to ensure 508 compliance.
+In FY 2023, the CFPB's DAPS Section Chief led working group efforts to partner with CFPB Administrative Operations, Facilities, and Technology & Innovation (T&I) offices to ensure that accessibility to CFPB facilities and technology are considered in Bureau services and the procurement of supplies and services.
+Contact information for accessibility inquiries remain on the CFPB's external website.
+With the increase in virtual meetings due to our shift in becoming a hybrid workforce, the CFPB maintained its closed captioning budget within T&I to ensure that CFPB-wide meetings and events have appropriate funding.
+Due to CFPB's growing 508 demands, in FY 2023 DAPS expanded the 508 program by establishing a 508 contract support staff of three contractors to support the CFPB's one Program Manager.
+In the process to ensure that this contractual effort was fully funded, DAPS allocated \$608,000 to the new 508 accessibility contract.
+As we work to elevate the "A" in accessibility; all CFPB documents and systems must go through a clearance process to ensure 508 compliance.
+During FY 2023, the DAPS Section Chief and the 508 Program Manager implemented a 508 program workplan that outlined metrics and milestones to create CFPB-wide 508 program policies and procedures that would improve the accessibility of technology for PWD and PWTD.
+The 508 Program also completed drafting of a robust 508 policy that will support the implementation of the 508 program workplan once finalized.
+Additionally, at the end of FY 2023, DAPS contractors completed an annual 508 compliance assessment.
+Beginning in FY 2024, action will be taken on prioritized action items to further iterate and improve the 508 compliance program, including eliminating any deficiencies or gaps identified.
+During FY 2023, it was determined that a mandatory training on 508 compliance would be offered through the learning management system and required for all employees beginning in FY 2024.
 The budget for RA ergonomics increased to ensure that accessibility and ergonomic needs were effectively met, due to an influx of ergonomic requests from employees that are working from home.
 To ensure that users of assistive technology devices were provided with the necessary training, additional funding was also appropriated for assistive technology.
 These trainings were critical to assist users with successfully utilizing the prescribed software, thus maximizing the effectiveness of their accommodations.
-During FY 2022, the DAPS Section Chief and the 508 Program Manager implemented a 508 program workplan that outlined metrics and milestones to create Bureau-wide 508 program policies and procedures that would improve the accessibility of technology for PWD and PWTD.
-While the CFPB remained on mandatory or maximum telework for FY 2022, all Bureau buildings and facilities remained compliant under the Architecture Barriers Act, maintaining equal access to buildings for PWD and PWTD.
-The Bureau developed its Diversity, Equity, Inclusion and Accessibility (DEIA) Strategic Plan for FY 2022-2026.
-It will include goals and actions related to facility accessibility improvements.
+While the CFPB transitioned to a hybrid workforce for FY 2023, all CFPB buildings and facilities remained compliant under the Architecture

+Barriers Act, maintaining equal access to buildings for PWD and PWTD.
+The CFPB has a Diversity, Equity, Inclusion and Accessibility (DEIA) Strategic Plan for FY 2022-2026.
+It includes goals and actions related to facility accessibility improvements.
+In early FY 2024, DAPS partnered with OCR to present Bureau-wide on disabilities and unconscious bias, which included a focus on 508 accessibility requirements.